 Manual steps for Omnatuor virus removal

 Now that you know what Omnatuor is and how it got on your Mac, it’s time to tell you how to get rid of Omnatuor.
-It’s a multi-step process, but I promise it won’t take you more than a few minutes to actually complete.
+This is a multi-step process, but we promise it won’t take more than a few minutes to complete.

 - Right-click or Option + click on the Trash and select Empty Trash.